systemed/tagmangle/README.md

 The PBF handling code in pbf_blocks.cpp might be useful as an absolute bare-bones PBF parser for similar projects.

-You don't need osmformat.proto but it's included in case you want to recompile using protoc.
-Note that BlobHeader and Blob have been added to the commonly-used version.
+Note that BlobHeader and Blob have been added to the commonly-used version of osmformat.proto.

 Richard Fairhurst, January 2015